-- 65. (1) An investment firm shall arrange for an external auditor to prepare a report as part of, or in addition to, the report required under paragraph 7 of Schedule 3 to the MiFID Regulations (in this Part referred to as an "assurance report") in relation to that investment firm's safeguarding of client assets at least on an annual basis. - (2) An investment firm shall ensure that the external auditor appointed for the purposes of paragraph (1)- - (a) has the necessary resources and skills relating to the business of the investment firm. - (b) receives the investment firm's full cooperation in a timely manner in relation to conducting the client asset examination and the preparation of the assurance report, - (c) in addition to the requirements of paragraph 7 of Schedule 3 to the MiFID Regulations, reports as to whether, throughout the period to which the client asset examination relates- - (i) the investment firm has maintained processes and systems adequate to meet the requirements of this Part, - (ii) the investment firm was compliant with this Part as at the period end date, - (iii) any matter has come to the attention of the external auditor to suggest that the investment firm has acted in a manner which is not consistent with that documented within the client asset management plan which has been in operation, and - (iv) any changes made to the client asset management plan have been drafted in sufficient detail to meet the requirements of this Part, capturing the risks faced by the investment firm in holding client assets, given the nature and complexity of the business of the investment firm. - (3) The board of the investment firm shall assess the findings of the assurance report.
+73. (1) An investment firm shall arrange for an external auditor to prepare a report as part of, or in addition to, the report required under paragraph 7 of Schedule 3 to the MiFID Regulations (in this Part referred to as an "assurance report") in relation to that investment firm's safeguarding of client assets at least on an annual basis.

+(2) An investment firm shall ensure that the external auditor appointed for the purposes of paragraph (1)-

+- (a) has the necessary resources and skills relating to the business of the investment firm, - (b) receives the investment firm's full cooperation in a timely manner in relation to conducting the client asset examination and the preparation of the assurance report, - (c) in addition to the requirements of paragraph 7 of Schedule 3 to the MiFID Regulations, reports as to whether, throughout the period to which the client asset examination relates- - (i) the investment firm has maintained processes and systems adequate to meet the requirements of this Part,

+- (ii) the investment firm was compliant with this Part as at the period end date, - (iii) any matter has come to the attention of the external auditor to suggest that the investment firm has acted in a manner which is not consistent with that documented within the client asset management plan which has been in operation, and - (iv) any changes made to the client asset management plan have been drafted in sufficient detail to meet the requirements of this Part, capturing the risks faced by the investment firm in holding client assets, given the nature and complexity of the business of the investment firm. - (d) provides the assurance report to the investment firm in a timely manner and in any event, in good time to enable the investment firm to comply with its reporting obligations under Regulation 76.

+(3) The board of the investment firm shall assess the findings of the assurance report.

-- (4) The investment firm shall ensure that any remedial actions necessary arising from the assurance report are set out in writing, submitted to the Bank in accordance with Regulation 68 and the timeframes referred to in Regulation 68, and that such remedial actions are carried out without delay. - (5) If an investment firm which is permitted to hold client assets, claims not to have held client assets throughout the period to which the client asset examination relates, the investment firm shall- - (a) arrange that an external auditor performs such procedures as the external auditor deems appropriate to enable the external auditor to determine whether anything has come to its attention that causes the external auditor to believe that the investment firm held client assets during that period, and - (b) ensure that the external auditor provides the assurance report to the investment firm in a timely manner and in any event, in good time to enable the investment firm to comply with its reporting obligations under Regulation 68.
+(4) The investment firm shall ensure that any remedial actions necessary arising from the assurance report are set out in writing, submitted to the Bank in accordance with Regulation 76 and the timeframes referred to in Regulation 76, and that such remedial actions are carried out promptly.

+(5) If an investment firm which is permitted to hold client assets, claims not to have held client assets throughout the period to which the client asset examination relates, the investment firm shall-

+- (a) arrange that an external auditor performs such procedures as the external auditor deems appropriate to enable the external auditor to determine whether anything has come to its attention that causes the external auditor to believe that the investment firm held client assets during that period, and - (b) ensure that the external auditor provides the assurance report to the investment firm in a timely manner and in any event, in good time to enable the investment firm to comply with its reporting obligations under Regulation 76.